Shordore/Obsidian-Vault/COP4600/Assignments/P2/Project 2 ManPage.md

 .PP
 The MemoryManager tracks free memory regions (holes) and allocated regions using several data structures:
 .PP
-.B std::map<unsigned int, Block> holes;
+.B std::map<unsigned int, Hole> holes;
 .PP
 This map keeps track of all the free memory regions.
-The key is the starting word offset, and the value is a Block struct containing the start and length of the hole.
+The key is the starting word offset, and the value is a Hole struct containing the start and length of the hole.
 .PP
-.B std::map<unsigned int, Block> tenants;
+.B std::map<unsigned int, Hole> tenants;
 .PP
 This map tracks all the allocated memory regions.
-Similar to holes, the key is the starting word offset, and the value is a Block struct representing the allocated block.
+Similar to holes, the key is the starting word offset, and the value is a Hole struct representing the allocated block.
 .PP
-.B std::map<void*, Block> tenantAddresses;
+.B std::map<void*, Hole> tenantAddresses;
 .PP
-This map associates allocated memory addresses with their corresponding Block information, allowing for efficient deallocation.
+This map associates allocated memory addresses with their corresponding Hole information, allowing for efficient deallocation.
 .PP

 .IP "3."